Peak Climbing Permits and Costs in Nepal

 Applicants must submit an application form and required documents to the Department of Tourism (DoT) in Kathmandu to obtain a peak climbing permit.
 Following these tips can help ensure that your application process is successful.

-Peak climbing in Nepal is an incredible experience that offers breathtaking views and unforgettable memories.
+Peak climbing in Nepal is an incredible experience that offers world-class views and unforgettable memories.
 With proper preparation, climbers can obtain a peak climbing permit relatively easily and embark on their dream adventure safely and legally.

 NEWSLETTER SIGNUP